Last revised on June 22, 2022.

 Just east of Shuswap is another lodge – Saenchiur Flechey.
 While the first one uses the “up North” word “Camp” to describe itself, the latter bills itself as a “Resort.”

 It was a sunny and windless afternoon, and as the overview map above shows, we paddled by one little island after another on our way to the day’s target, Lafleche Point.
-I had made use of the Google Earth satellite view to get an advance look at the area and it looked promising.
+I had made use of the Google Earth satellite view to get a preview of the area and it looked promising.
 I focussed on the area at the west end with the exposed rock outcrop and figured we’d find something there.

 After checking it out, we ended up paddling back around the point to the Lake side and setting up our tent in a nice sheltered spot surrounded by some tall pines – and one that had been blown over in the past year or so.
 It makes for a “good enough” campsite at the end of an easy first-day start.
 The next morning we would find out that we had stopped 400 meters too early and that Lafleche Point had far nicer views and tent sites.
 That’s how it goes sometimes!

 Day 1 was in the books – from 7:00 a.m. driving up the DVP near Eglinton to 4:00 p.m. putting up our tent on Lake Nipissing.
 Quite the transition!
 No paddlers sighted but a couple of motorboats on West Bay.